 4. Chinese Knots

-Chinese knot is a kind of handicraft with a long history.
-In ancient times, the knots were used for simple recording and then they had gradually become a kind of accessories and decorations.
+Chinese knot is a handicraft with a long history.
+In ancient times, the knots were used for simple recording and then they gradually became accessories and decorations.
 Until now, they are mostly used as interior decorations and gifts to friends or relatives.
-Surely it is also one of the most popular Chinese New Year decorations.
+It is also one of the most popular Chinese New Year decorations.
 The Chinese knot is generally knotted from a single rope and several single knots can be grouped into a complicated one.
 A variety of shapes of knots have different meanings and their names are always concerned with ‘safety’ and ‘auspiciousness’.
 So people love to use it to decorate rooms during the Chinese New Year for its good meaning and beautiful design.

 5. Paper Cuttings

 Another traditional Chinese New Year decoration is the paper cuttings and it’s a folk art to cut paper with scissors or cutting knife.
 The paper cuttings are usually pasted on the windows, doors or walls and they represent peoples’ good wishes to future life.
 The designs of paper cuttings are mostly the zodiac image of the New Year and some lucky characters ‘Fu’, ‘Lu’, ‘Shou’ and ‘Xi’, which respectively mean luck, wealth, longevity and happiness.
 Besides that, some auspicious plants and interesting legendary stories can also become a part of the New Year paper cuttings’ themes.

 1. Auspicious Green Plants – Lucky Bamboo, Money Tree and Kumquat Tree